 Master of Science in Computer and Information Science (MSCIS)

 The computer science program is student-focused, transformative, experiential and rigorous, leading to student success.
-The program accepts students who hold science, engineering or math Bachelor’s Degrees (course work at the undergraduate level may need to be taken once provisionally admitted ).
+The program accepts students who hold a Bachelor's Degree in science, engineering, information technology, or mathematics (course work at the undergraduate level may be needed once provisionally admitted ).

 There are many scientific fields where knowledge of the computing disciplines is essential for advancement.
 Such interdisciplinary areas include health informatics, bioinformatics, scientific computing, artificial intelligence, robotics and many other exciting opportunities.
-A MS in CIS in addition to your bachelor’s degree may just be the right career path for you.
-Students graduating from the program will be ready to take a wide variety of positions in industry or in academics.
+An MSCIS in addition to your bachelor’s degree may just be the right career path for you.
+Students graduating from the program will be ready to take a wide variety of positions in industry or in academia.